Economic Liberties Applauds Proposed Philadelphia Law to Ban Algorithmic Rent-Fixing

 Corporations such as RealPage — whose software helps landlords share data in order to set rents above competitive levels and raise marginal profits, even at lower occupancy rates — have been connected to affordability crises in cities from Seattle to Atlanta.

 In August, the Department of Justice Antitrust Division—following other criminal probes and suits from state attorneys general — sued RealPage for violating Sections 1 and 2 of the Sherman Act.
-Earlier this month, San Francisco became the first municipality to ban the use of algorithmic price-setting software to determine rental housing prices.
+In July, San Francisco became the first municipality to ban the use of algorithmic price-setting software to determine rental housing prices.

 For more, read this joint Economic Liberties and Local Progress brief outlining the tools that states and municipalities can use to combat algorithmic price-fixing in rental markets.